Board of Parole Hearings

 There are two general classes of inmates in our California prison system.
-Inmates sentenced to determinate sentences, such as a term of 7 years, serve a finite period of time that has been set by the criminal court and upon expiration of the sentence, they are released.
+Inmates sentenced to determinate sentences, such as a term of seven years, serve a finite period of time that has been set by the criminal court and, upon expiration of the sentence, they are released.
 Inmates sentenced to an indeterminate term, such as life with the possibility of parole, are released only after it is determined that he or she is not a current, unreasonable risk of danger to the public.
 The Board of Parole Hearings conducts life prisoner suitability hearings to determine whether these inmates are suitable for parole.

 Who Participates in the Hearing?

 The hearings are conducted by a Commissioner, who is appointed by the Governor and subject to Senate Rules Committee confirmation, and a Deputy Commissioner, who is a civil servant employee of the state.
 Inmates are entitled to legal counsel at their hearings.
 The District Attorney from the prosecuting county may ask clarifying questions and render a statement on the question of parole suitability.
 The victims of the crime and/or their representatives may attend the hearing and address the panel with their comments on suitability and/or the impact of the crime.

 Any person may submit information to the Board of Parole Hearings concerning any inmate or parolee.
 Written comments should be directed to the Classification and Parole Representative at the prison where the hearing will be conducted.
 Those comments will be included in the inmate's or parolee's Central File and will be considered by future hearing panels.